sharifahstella/LITA-Class-Docuentation-PowerBI/README.md

 #### Recommendations:

 - Implement retention programs in departments with high Attrition rates.
-- Provide career development opportunities for Current employee count for the not to leave the organization.
+- Provide career development opportunities for Current employee counts not to leave the organization.
 - Adjust compensation structures in departments with highest Attrition rate based on the age groups.

 ## Conclusion